What is Brand Deal?

 Discovery and Outreach

 Brands find creators through platforms (Upfluence, AspireIQ), hashtag searches, or talent agencies.
-Creators pitch brands using their media kit — a document showcasing their audience demographics, engagement stats, and past partnerships.
+Creators pitch brands using their media kit.
+A document showcasing their audience demographics, engagement stats, and past partnerships.

 Negotiation and Contract